SOCET SET: History

 Development started as a Research and Development project around 1989, with Jim Gambale as the sole developer.
 At the time, the parent corporation was GDE Systems (formerly a subsidiary of General Dynamics).
 The hardware platform was a PC running Interactive Unix.

 After the prototype proved successful, a larger R&D effort was initiated in 1990, led by Herman Kading.
 One of the primary accomplishments of this effort was to migrate the product to UNIX Platforms, including Sun, SGI, HP, and IBM.

 Technical knowledge was provided by Helava Inc, a company based in Detroit, Michigan that specialized in photogrammetry.
-Helava employees Scott Miller, Janis Thiede, and Kurt Devenecia brought in-depth experience in the field.
+Helava employees Scott Miller, Janis McArthur née Thiede, and Kurt de Venecia brought in-depth experience in the field.

 Leadership of the project passed to Neal Olander around 1992, and after this time, SOCET SET (which before then was only sold to government customers) began to be distributed commercially.
 Around 1996, SOCET SET was migrated to the Microsoft Windows operating system, although the Unix system continued to be supported as well.

 Technical skills were provided by Tom Dawson, Kurt Reindel, Dave Mayes, Jim Colgate, Bingcai Zhang and Dave Miller.

 Future

-Starting in 2008, SOCET SET photogrammetric functionality is migrating to the next generation product, SOCET GXP (Geospatial eXploitation Product).
+Starting in 2005, SOCET SET photogrammetric functionality migrated to the next generation product, SOCET GXP (Geospatial eXploitation Product).